|

 Phormium cookianum 'Emerald Gem' (Dwarf Green New Zealand Flax) - New Zealand Flax dwarf cultivar that grows only to 2 feet tall with narrow upright bright green foliage and a reliable late spring flowering.
 The flowers, typical of P. cookianum are yellow but rise more vertically to exert themselves from the foliage mass.
 Plant in full sun to shade.
 It can tolerate fairly dry conditions (coastal) but looks best with occasional to regular irrigation.
 This cultivar is particularly noted as being tolerant of water logged conditions.
 Hardy to 15-20 F. Possibly root hardy below these temperatures but can suffer severe foliage damage unless protected.
 A great small hedge or edging for a border planting.
 This plant was first spotted growing as median plant in Auckland, New Zealand.
 An entire section of the road was devoted to these beauties and all are in full bloom in late spring.
 We grew this plant form 2001 until 2003 but found that it reverted to a large form and discontinued growing it.

-Information displayed on this page about Phormium cookianum 'Emerald Gem' is based on the research conducted about it in our library and from reliable online resources.
-We also note those observations we have made of this plant as it grows in the nursery's garden and in other gardens, as well how crops have performed in our nursery field.
-We will incorporate comments we receive from others, and welcome to hear from anyone who may have additional information, particularly if they share any cultural information that would aid others in growing it.
+The information about Phormium cookianum 'Emerald Gem' that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |